Who Wouldn’t use Winter Studded Snow Tires to achieve the “best Grip to go and the best Grip to stop” the moving mass you are driving effectively?

 It is the studs that work with the ice that keeps the vehicle moving in the direction we are aiming to go and to get there safely.
 Thanks to Wikipedia for the use of their Image.

 I am going to throw in a little thought here, a must is to put on all four studded tires front and back, not just two studded tires, like saying, only on the back driving wheels and no studs on the front snow tires.
 This is an accident waiting to happen.
-Just ask me on that one?
+Just ask me about that one.

 Are They Worth the Extra Money?